zby3/EBV/README.md

 <a name="overview"></a>
 ### Overview

-This repository provides the codes for training and test the EBV infection detection model in the above article.
+This repository provides the codes for training and test the EBV infection detection model in our [paper](https://www.mdpi.com/2072-6694/13/23/6002).
 First, a tumor vs. normal model was trained to classify each images into tumor or normal.
 Then, EBV prediction models were trained seperately on tumor and normal images.
 ```src``` souce code

 <a name="preprocess"></a>